+Constitutional Law during the Lochner era.
 From 1897 through 1937, the U.S. Supreme Court ruled on a number of cases involving economic issues where the court struck down state regulations that restricted business owners.
 Child labor laws and minimum wage laws, for example, were held to violate the freedom of contract, a liberty interest under the 14th Amendment.
 The 14th Amendment guarantees life, liberty and property and requires due process under the law before state governments can invade such interests.
 At one time, the Court consistently held that the 14th Amendment only guaranteed fundamentally fair procedural safeguards.
-But the Lochner era cases found that freedom of contract was a substantive liberty interest under the U.S.Constitution
+Over the course of time, the Lochner era cases developed the concept of freedom of contract as a substantive liberty interest under the U.S.Constitution

-However, even before FDR was president, the Court began invalidating minimum wage laws, federal child labor laws, regulations on banking, insurance and transportation industries and unions.
-These years are often called Lochner era because the Court began a process of discovering substantive legal rights that were often characterized as freedom of contract; i.e., court created liberty interests protected by the 14th Amendment.
+Even before FDR was president, the Court began invalidating minimum wage laws, federal child labor laws, regulations on banking, insurance and transportation industries and unions.
+These years are often called Lochner era because a Conservative Supreme Court began a process of discovering substantive legal rights that were often characterized as freedom of contract; i.e., court created liberty interests protected by the 14th Amendment.